weixsong/elasticlunr.js/README.md

 # Documentation

-This part only contain important apects of elasticlunr.js, for the whole documentation, please go to [API documentation](http://elasticlunr.com/docs/index.html).
+This part only contain important aspects of elasticlunr.js, for the whole documentation, please go to [API documentation](http://elasticlunr.com/docs/index.html).

 ## 1. Build Index